Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce GTX 1050 Ti should in theory be a lot superior to the GeForce 840M in general. (explain)
+Memory BandwidthAs far as performance goes, the GeForce GTX 1050 Ti should in theory be quite a bit better than the GeForce 840M in general. (explain)

-Texel RateThe GeForce GTX 1050 Ti should be a lot (approximately 151%) more effective at AF than the GeForce 840M. (explain)
+Texel RateThe GeForce GTX 1050 Ti should be quite a bit (approximately 151%) more effective at texture filtering than the GeForce 840M. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison